apache/incubator-taverna-commandline/src/main/resources/readme.txt

 In Windows, execute "executeworkflow.bat", while on OSX/Linux/UNIX, execute "sh executeworkflow.sh".

-On UNIX you may set the executable bit using
-"chmod 755 executeworkflow.sh", allowing you to execute ./executeworkflow.sh
+On Linux/OSX/UNIX you may set the executable bit using "chmod 755 executeworkflow.sh", allowing you to execute ./executeworkflow.sh directly.
-directly.
 You can make symlinks to this shell script from /usr/local/bin or equivalent.